-- Online dictionaries will replenish your word stock with a daily email.
-Sign up at Merriam-Webster, Dictionary.com or the Oxford English Dictionary.
+- Replenish your word stock with a daily email from Merriam-Webster, Dictionary.com or the Oxford English Dictionary.

 - When you come across a word you don’t know, look it up—especially if you’re reading online, since it takes only a few extra seconds.
-Simply copy the word, go to Google, and in the search box type “define” and then paste your word.
+Simply select the word and search on it, which will usually result in the definition at the top of the page.
 Or, install a browser extension that will allow you to get the definition as you read.
 Chrome users can check out Google Dictionary for this option.

 You go to a dictionary when you need to look up the meaning of a word.
-You go to a thesaurus to find synonyms and antonyms, which helps to narrow in on the best word for whatever you’re trying to communicate, as well as other considerations like cadence and style.
+You go to a thesaurus to find synonyms and antonyms and view your word options for whatever you want to communicate, as well as other considerations like cadence and style.
 Thesaurus.com is almost always an open tab on my browser bar.